zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Tue Oct 22 2024
+Last update on Wed Oct 23 2024

-**71 day before 2025 ⏱** days before new years
+**70 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with pleasure, by Zbot ❤️
+🤖 This README.md is updated with wickedness, by Zbot ❤️
 </section>